On the exact feasibility of convex scenario programs with discarded constraints: Introduction

 \section{Introduction}

 \IEEEPARstart{U}ncertain optimization programs capture a wide class of engineering applications.
-Tractability of this class of optimization problem is an active area of research~\cite{Vid:98,ARC:09,MGL:14,CGC:15,Cal:17,Ram:18,CGR:18,CG:18}.
+Tractability of this class of optimization problems is an active area of research~\cite{Vid:98,ATC:09,MGL:14,CGC:15,Cal:17,Ram:18,CGR:18,CG:18}.
 In the last decades, several approaches have been developed to cope with uncertainty in an optimization context.
-Among those, robust optimization~\cite{BS:05,BBC:11,BN:08,BGN:09} has been successfully applied to several control problems~\cite{OBG:99,FDT:03,GOB:03,CDT:11,TCD:12,ROPO:16}.
+Among those, robust optimization~\cite{BS:05,BBC:11,BN:08,BGN:09} has been successfully applied to several control problems~\cite{dOBG:99,FDT:03,GdOB:03,CDT:11,TCD:12,RdOPO:16}.
 It consists of making certain assumptions, often arbitrary, on the geometry of the uncertainty set (ellipsoidal, polytopic, etc.) and then optimizing over the worst case performance within this set.
 Another approach is chance-constrained optimization~\cite{Pre:70,NS:06,PAS:09} that relies on imposing constraints that only need to be satisfied with given probability.
-However, these problems are hard to solve in general, without imposing any assumption on the underlying distribution of the uncertainty (e.g., Gaussian).
+However, optimization problems with chance-constraints are hard to solve in general, without imposing any assumption on the underlying distribution of the uncertainty (e.g., Gaussian).

 An alternative to robust and chance-constrained optimization involves data driven algorithms.
 Within this context, this paper lies in the realm of the scenario approach theory~\cite{CC:05,CC:06,CG:08,CG:11,Cal:10,MPL:15,CG:18,CG:18b,GC:19}: a randomized technique which involves generating a finite number of scenarios and enforcing a different constraint for each of them.
 Under convexity, the optimal solution to such a scenario program is shown to be feasible (with certain probability) to the associated chance-constrained program.
-One of the fundamental development in the scenario approach literature is to provide a distribution-free result that holds for all convex problems~\cite{CG:08}.
-Moreover, the bound proposed in~\cite{CG:08} is tight in the sense that it is achieved by the so-called class of fully-supported optimization problems.
+One of the fundamental developments in the scenario approach literature is to provide a distribution-free bound on the probability of constraint violation that holds for all convex problems~\cite{CG:08}.
+Moreover, this bound is tight in the sense that it is achieved by the so-called class of fully-supported optimization problems, however, it might be conservative for more general problem classes.